Is the film industry's X curve suitable for home theater?

 The first thing you need to do is use an equalizer, preferably a parametric model, to get your subwoofer's response reasonably flat.
 By that I mean eliminate as many peaks and low points as possible.
 It doesn’t matter if the response you end up with is more-or-less flat-lined or has something of a tilt.
 The idea is simply to get as smooth a response line as possible.
 Go for the approach that uses the fewest number of equalizer filters.

 After your sub’s response is reasonably smooth, play a couple of sine wave test tones, one at 100 Hz (or whatever your sub’s crossover frequency is), the other at about 30 Hz.
 (Naturally, you don’t want either of these to be in a null - shift your test tone up or down if you have to.)
 With response smoothed, the 100 Hz tone will probably sound louder than the 30 Hz tone.
 If that’s what you find, your sub’s response needs to be adjusted so that both test tones sound like they’re the same volume level.

 So, using the upper frequency (100 Hz in this example) for your baseline SPL reading, if you find you have to increase the sub’s volume say, 8 dB to where your lower frequency (30 Hz in this example) sounds as loud, then you need an 8 dB slope between 100 and 30 Hz.

 As you can see, since you’re merely trying to get the higher and lower frequency test tones to sound the same, you don’t have to worry about any complicated formulas or calculations.
 Your room does it all for you automatically - great news for those of us who are mathematically challenged!
 Dialing in your house curve

 If your baseline frequency response (i.e. before you smoothed it to determine the house curve) had exaggerated lows, you could simply re-equalize the sub to show a 8 dB boost between 100 and 30 Hz (keeping with the example above).
 However, if your base response is such that smooting out the peaks and valleys gets you nearly flat response, the easiest way is probably to apply a shelving filter.
 Some equalizers have shelving filters, but they’re typically pricey pro audio parametrics.
 The popular Behringer Feedback Destroyer unfortunately doesn’t have a designated shelving filter.
-However, our esteemed Administrator brucek came up with an innovative way to effectively create one.
+However, our esteemed Administrator Emeritus brucek came up with an innovative way to effectively create one.
 After equalizing his subwoofer he also found a need for a shelving filter to precisely dial in the slope he needed.
 Here’s what he wrote about it a few years ago at another popular forum:

 "I had an idea, that if I added a single filter up around 400Hz with a very wide bandwidth and a large cut, designed so that its final effect would reach down to about 30Hz, that I would have a smooth drop from 30Hz all the way to 400Hz.
 It would essentially tip or hinge the shelf at 30Hz and continue to drop increasingly, all the way to the filter’s center frequency."